Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Desember 2024 01.34.27 UTC
+- WIB: Jumat, 6 Desember 2024 02.21.08 UTC
-- WITA: Jumat, 6 Desember 2024 02.34.27 UTC
+- WITA: Jumat, 6 Desember 2024 03.21.08 UTC
-- WIT: Jumat, 6 Desember 2024 03.34.27 UTC
+- WIT: Jumat, 6 Desember 2024 04.21.08 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"You will never know what you are capable of until you take that first step and go for it."

 Kategori: motivational